What is love, and how long does it really take to fall in love?

 - You want to tell them you love them

-However, when you think about your last few exceptional dates, the pain and stress slowly fade away.
+However, the pain and stress slowly fade when you think about your last few exceptional dates.

 Now you can’t wait to see what other new things this relationship might open you up to.

-These are things that might feasibly occur after just a few dates… does that make it love?
+These things might feasibly occur after just a few dates… does that make it love?

 If you’re enjoying this article, you might also like these falling in love quotes that prove how incredible it is to find your special someone.

 What the science says about the time it actually takes

-He claims it is a personality trait, and that is different for everyone, just like other personality traits.
+He claims it is a different personality trait for everyone.

 In a study published in the journal Personality and Individual Differences, they noted that people with a higher degree of emophilia have more relationships or marriages (and divorces) than those who report falling in love slower.

-However, you can’t really discern what other factors affected the success (or failure) of those relationships.
+However, you can’t really discern what other factors affected those relationships’ success (or failure).